Peptide Fox

-GHK-Cu is a small copper‑carrying peptide that tells skin and connective tissue how to rebuild.
-Instead of just making more collagen, it biases tissue toward better‑organized collagen and elastin, healthier blood flow, and calmer inflammation.
-Used to improve texture and firmness, support scar remodeling, and help skin behave more like itself after injury or chronic stress.
+GHK-Cu is a small copper-carrying peptide that shifts cellular programs from defense toward tissue maintenance.
+Microarray studies show it influencing over 4,000 human genes — not a single-target molecule but a broad regulator of tissue remodeling.
+Instead of just making more collagen, it biases tissue toward better-organized collagen and elastin, healthier blood flow, and calmer inflammation.

 This page focuses on skin and scar applications.
 Topical GHK-Cu is used in cosmetic products worldwide; injectable protocols are off-label research uses.